Ohio Senior Assistance Programs, Benefits, and Grants (2026)

 • Who qualifies: Age 60+ or adults 18–59 with a qualifying disability.

 • How to apply: Learn more and check participating merchants at the Ohio Department of Aging – Golden Buckeye page.
+Alongside merchant discounts, local charities that help seniors can pitch in with small emergency grants or utility relief.

 Reality check: Discounts vary by business.
 Ask the cashier or manager; discounts aren’t guaranteed everywhere.